tfilo/car-repair-register-fe/README.md

 ## Building docker image

-There is provided Dockerfile and sh script build-image.sh.
+There is provided Dockerfile and sh script `build-image.sh`.
 You can use this script to build docker image.

 ## License